 |Experience||Work experience or training is typically required|

-- Gain work experience.
-States may require in-home child care providers to have previous experience working with children.
+- Participate in a training program.
+States may require that child care providers complete training before working with children.

-The licensing process varies by state, and is often determined by the number of children for whom a caregivers plans to care.
-The licensing process typically involves completing forms, paying a license fee, completing an orientation and passing a home inspection.
+Child care providers who offer services in their own homes may need a state license.
+The licensing process varies by state, and is often determined by the number of children being cared for.
+It typically involves completing forms and an orientation, paying a fee and passing a home inspection.
 During the home inspection, licensing agents ensure that providers meet state requirements for safety, cleanliness and organization.

 Step 3: Earn Certification

-The Child Development Associate (CDA) assessment is a nationally recognized certification administered by the Council for Professional Recognition.
-To qualify for a CDA assessment, candidates must have accumulated 480 hours of experience working with children and 120 hours of formal child care education within the past five years.
-The application process consists of observations, gathering testimonials from parents, and passing an examination.
-The Child Care Professional (CCP) certification is recognized by some states.
-Requirements to obtain the CCP include having a high school diploma, child care work experience and continuing education.
+The Child Development Associate (CDA) credential is a nationally recognized certification administered by the Council for Professional Recognition.
+To qualify for a CDA assessment, candidates must have accumulated 480 hours of experience working with children and 120 hours of education in child care.
+A passing score on an exam and being observed at work are also part of the application process.

-CDA initial credentials are valid for three years.
-The credential must then be renewed every five years.
-CDA renewal criteria includes documenting work experience, obtaining first aid training, joining a professional organization, completing a Letter of Recommendation Form and earning continuing education units (CEUs).
+- Maintain certification.
+CDA credentials are valid for three years.
+Renewal criteria includes documenting work experience, obtaining first aid training, joining a professional organization, completing a letter of recommendation form and earning continuing education units (CEUs).